EnavDachbash/DevopsExam_MH/README.md

 node2 (192.168.50.101) - apache server
 node3 (192.168.50.102) - apache server
 node4 (192.168.50.103) - apache server

+**ELK Stack**
+This ELK stack consists of 2 servers:
+1. logstash server forwarding logs to an elasticsearch node (listenning on port 5044 for filebeats input and forwariding on port 9200).
+2. elastic server hosting kibana accessible at: http://http://192.168.50.4:5601/

+**when running for the first time, you might encounter Kibana's management page to view logs. you must choose default-index-pattern, i chose * for this lab purposes, as well as assigned @timestamp for the default time parsing.**

 ## Resetting the environment
 In case an environment reset is needed, open a shell terminal and navigate to the Vagrantfile location and run vagrant destroy.